serizawan/serizawan.github.io/_posts/2023-04-10-the-dwarves-and-hats-riddle.markdown

 The first three dwarves are sacrified but now #4 dwarf knows how many white hats there are in total.
 He can infer his own color.
 Dwarf #5 update the count based on the previous dwarf guess and also infer his own.
 Step by step all dwarfs can rightly guess their color.

-The efficiency is 70% and the efficiency with luck is 70%.
+The success rate is 70% and the efficiency with luck is 70%.

 ## The *best* strategy
 ![Rate](https://progress-bar.dev/90/?title=Rate&width=150&color=babaca)